-- 1) The Petitioner is an adult Indian law abiding citizen.
-The Petitioner is a newly elected Member of Legislative Assembly of Gujarat and also a trade union activist.
-The Petitioner is a permanent resident of Gujarat.
-The Petitioner is the Accused No.2 in FIR No. 3 of 2018 registered with the Vishram Baug Police Station. - 2) The Respondent No.1 is the State of Maharashtra who is responsible for the law and order in the State and the FIR has been filed by the Vishram Baug Police Station, Pune.
-The Respondent No.2 is the original Complainant in the FIR dated 03.01.2018 filed against the Petitioner. - 3) The Petitioner is seeking quashing of the FIR No. 2 of 2018 filed with the Vishram Baug Police Station u/s 153(A), 505 and 117 of the Indian Penal Code.
+- 1)-The Petitioner is adult Indian law abiding citizen.
+The Petitioner is a PHD student of the Jawaharlal Nehru University, Delhi and also an activist.
+The is a permanent resident of New Delhi. - The Respondent No.1 is the State of Maharashtra who is responsible for the law and order in the State and the FIR has been filed by the Vishram Baug Police Station, Pune.

+The Respondent No.2 is the original Complainant in the FIR dated 3.01.2018 filed against the Petitioner. - 3)-The Petitioner seeks quashing of the FIR No. 2 of 2018 filed with the Vishram Baug Police Station u/s 153(A), 505 and 117 of the Indian Penal Code.
+The Petitioner is named as the Original Accused No.1 in the FIR.